 You may have redness and swelling.
 If blisters form, don't break them.
 They might get infected.

 The sun's rays can make you look old.
-Ultraviolet light in daylight damages the fibers in your skin called elastin.
+Ultraviolet light in daylight damages the fibers in your skin called elastin and collagen.
 When that happens, it begins to sag and stretch.

 Too much sun causes some areas of your skin to appear darker, while others look lighter.
 It can also make permanent changes in small blood vessels, which gives you a reddish look in places.